Find Affordable College Courses

 The colleges and universities below are the most popular for comparative literature majors pursuing a graduate certificate.

-Our analysis found Columbia University in the City of New York to be the most popular school for linguistics and comparative literature students who want to pursue a graduate certificate in the Middle Atlantic Region .
-Columbia is a fairly large private not-for-profit school located in the large city of New York.
+Our 2023 rankings named Columbia University in the City of New York the most popular school in the Middle Atlantic Region for linguistics and comparative literature students working on their graduate certificate.
+Columbia is a very large private not-for-profit school located in the city of New York.

 Women make up 56% of the comparative literature majors at the school.